EndreoT/ClientReactivation/README.md

 All clients must have a first and last name, as well as a last visit date.
 A reminder date and email address are optional, but recommended.

 __main__.py brings up a GUI and displays which clients should be contacted based on their reminder date.
 The user can then send reminder emails directly from this interface.
+Make sure to edit your information(email, login password, etc.) in manage_email.py

 It is recommended to schedule __main__.py to run once a day using a task scheduling program so as to maximize client contact.
 Windows users can use Task Scheduler, Cron Jobs for Linux, and Automator for Mac.